Church of St Mary de Castro, Leicester: Architectural history

-It dates its founding to 1107 after Henry I of England granted the lands and castle to Robert de Beaumont, although the chronicler Henry Knighton implies that an Anglo-Saxon college of St Mary had existed and Robert merely refurbished it.
-Robert established it within the castle bailey as a college served by a Dean and 12 Canons (that is, a collegiate church) in honour of the Virgin Mary and All Souls and as a chantry chapel for the souls of him, his family and the first three Norman kings.
+The foundation of the first church on the site dates to the year 918 and the reconquest of Danish-occupied Leicester by Anglo-Saxon forces under Ethelfleda, Lady of the Mercians, and Edward the Elder, both children of Alfred the Great.
+They were responsible for the reconstruction of the towns walls, the restoration of St Nicholas, and the first church on the site of Leicester Castle.
+It became a collegiate church by 1107 after Henry I of England granted the lands and castle to Robert de Beaumont, although the chronicler Henry Knighton implies that an Anglo-Saxon college of St Mary had already existed at the church before and that Robert merely refurbished it.
+Robert established it within the castle bailey as a college served by a dean and twelve canons in honour of the Virgin Mary and All Souls and as a chantry chapel for the souls of him, his family and the first three Norman kings.
 He endowed this and four other churches with £6 of his income and land in or near the city.
-However, in 1143 these endowments were all transferred by his son Robert le Bossu, 2nd Earl of Leicester, to his own new Augustinian foundation of Leicester Abbey.
+However, in 1143 these endowments were all transferred by his son Robert de Beaumont, 2nd Earl of Leicester, to his own new Augustinian foundation of Leicester Abbey.
 The collegiate church retained, or had restored to it a dean, six clerks and a chaplain, along with Robert de Beaumont's grant of 20 shillings for lamps.
 It also retained parish offerings and most of the tithes.
 The collegiate nature of the church lasted until the college was disbanded in 1548 under the Chantry Act of Edward VI.

 The early-12th-century church had no aisles, and various parts of these walls survive.
 It underwent a major expansion in the 1160, with a north aisle, doorways to north and west, and an extension to the chancel.
-The two doorways provide striking external Norman zigzag decoration, but it is the Sedilia and Piscina in the Chancel extension that Pevsner describes as "the finest piece of Norman decoration in the county".
+The two doorways provide external Norman zigzag decoration, but it is the sedilia and piscina in the Chancel extension that Nikolaus Pevsner describes as "the finest piece of Norman decoration in the county".
 Thirteenth-century alterations culminated in a major reworking of transepts and south aisle, to create an aisle wider than the nave, providing much more space for local parishioners.
 Also the huge east window of the south aisle, with ingenious tracery, was created around 1300.
 The tower was built inside the south aisle, apparently as an afterthought, rising to a quatrefoil frieze, four decorated pinnacles, and the needlelike spire rising from the battlements.
-The spire was completely rebuilt in 1783, but retained its crockets and three tiers of lucarnes.
+The spire was rebuilt in 1783, but retained its crockets and three tiers of lucarnes.
 The interior was worked on by George Gilbert Scott throughout the 1860s.